ddev/ddev-contrib/docker-compose-services/sqlsrv/README.md

   post-start:
    - exec: echo export PATH="$PATH:/opt/mssql-tools/bin" >> ~/.bashrc
    - exec: source ~/.bashrc

-   # Test that the installation of the PHP extensions for the SQL Server were
-   # successful.
-   - exec: "echo 'When the installation was succesful, the following strings: \"pdo_sqlsrv\" and \"sqlsrv\" should appear.
-Each on its own line.'"
-   - exec: "php -m | grep 'sqlsrv'"
 ```

 The minimum required PHP version the these extensions is PHP 7.3.
 For more information about these extension, see: [MS SQL driver for PHP](https://github.com/microsoft/msphpsql).